uiua-lang/uiua/site/new_tutorial/Types.md

 ## Boxes

 Boxes are containers that can wrap an array of any type or shape.
-Multiple boxes can be put in the sam earray, no matter their contents.
+Multiple boxes can be put in the same array, no matter their contents.

 Boxes can be created either by using the [box]() function or with boxing array notations between `{}`s.